rasmuslos/ShelfPlayer/README.md

 **Pre built binaries**

-Grab the [latest Release](https://github.com/rasmuslos/ShelfPlayer/releases/tag/v2.1.4) and install it using your favorite tool like SideStore.
+Grab the [latest Release](https://github.com/rasmuslos/ShelfPlayer/releases/latest) and install it using your favorite tool like SideStore.

 Please not that the pre build binaries lack Siri and Widget support because these features either require a paid developer account or cannot be reliably implemented in a way that works with tools like SideStore.
 For further information see https://github.com/rasmuslos/ShelfPlayer/issues/20 & https://github.com/rasmuslos/ShelfPlayer/issues/4

-This means that stripping app extensions is highly recommended, as they will not work as intended.
+Stripping app extensions is highly recommended, they will not work as intended.

 **Build the app yourself**